Looking to try one of Canada’s best restaurants? Restaurant Pearl Morissette is a gem in the Niagara region!

 I got even more excited upon researching that the co-chefs at The Restaurant at Pearl Morissette has worked in some of Europe’s top and Michelin starred restaurants.

 Chef Daniel Hadida worked in Paris at one Michelin-starred

-Located in Jordan Station about 1 hour and 20 minutes from Toronto, The Restaurant at Pearl Morissette is aptly named for being the restaurant inside a Niagara winery called Pearl Morissette.
+Located in Jordan Station in the Niagara region about 1 hour and 20 minutes from Toronto, Restaurant Pearl Morissette is aptly named for being the restaurant inside a Niagara winery called Pearl Morissette.

 It is hard to spot Pearl Morissette winery,

 The trick is to look for a statue of a red cardinal, which marks the entrance to their driveway.

 Inside Restaurant Pearl Morissette